Estimated reading time: 4 minutes

 - No evidence of conscious disregard or substantial and unjustifiable risk

-- Lack of significant deviation from the standard of conduct for a reasonable person in the situation
+- Lack of significant deviation from standard of a reasonable person in situation